 I’ve been out in that field day and night, for days, weeks, months, years even.
 I’ve been drenched by rain and swayed by wind, frozen by the cold and baked by the sun, picked at by birds and inhabited by insects, oddly without feeling any of it.
 Just like Geoffrey had said, really.

 My only company now is Jacobson when he comes to clean out the field or for the harvest.
 And still he refuses to talk to me.
-One time he did seem to look up at me and do a double take, however.
+Once, however, he did seem to look up at me and do a double take.
 He looked aghast.

 “Not again” I heard him mutter in the quiet air, “How am I going to explain this to the parents?
 This is a mess.
 I warned him not to cross my field.”
 Then he went back to his work.